Boundary Components of Mumford-Tate Domains: Summary of Results

-Another piece of motivation comes from the study of automorphic cohomology in \cite{C} and \cite{GGKauto}.
-A non-classical Mumford-Tate domain $D$ may have no nontrivial holomorphic automorphic forms with respect to a given $\Gamma$, \footnote{This statement is necessarily vague, due to the limited state of knowledge on this point for non-co-compact $\Gamma$.
-When $\Gamma$ is \emph{co-compact} and $D$ non-classical, it is known that $H^{0}(\Gamma\backslash D,\mathcal{O}(\mathcal{L}))=\{0\}$ for all nontrivial holomorphic homogeneous line bundles $\mathcal{L}$. } with the consequence that $\Gamma\backslash D$ is non-algebraic.
-With (say) $H^{0}(D,K_{D}^{\otimes m})^{\Gamma}=\{0\}$, one can instead consider the higher automorphic cohomology groups -- such as \footnote{More generally, one could replace $K_{D}^{\otimes m}$ by a homogeneous vector bundle determined by an irreducible representation of the compact Lie group $H$.
-A great deal is known in the line bundle case, particularly when $H$ is a torus. } $H^{p}(D,K_{D}^{\otimes m})^{\Gamma}$ -- introduced in \cite{GS}.
+with (for $k>1$, generalized) intermediate Jacobian fibers at each stage, and base $\overline{D(N)}$ a discrete quotient of the M-T domain $G_{B(N)}(\mathbb{R}).\varphi_{split}$. \end{thm*} Another piece of motivation comes from the study of automorphic cohomology in \cite{C} and \cite{GGKauto}.
+Let $D$ be a nonclassical Mumford-Tate domain, where ``nonclassical'' is meant in the strong sense of possessing no nonconstant holomorphic or antiholomorphic fibration over a Hermitian symmetric domain.
+Then with $\Gamma$ as above, the quotient $\Gamma\backslash D$ is non-algebraic \cite{GRT}. \footnote{In the case where $\Gamma$ is instead co-compact, this has been known in certain cases for some time \cite{CT}. } In particular, one cannot use sections of nontrivial holomorphic homogeneous line bundles $\mathcal{L}$ (such as $K_{D}^{\otimes m}$) to embed $\Gamma\backslash D$ in projective space; in fact, it is strongly suspected that all spaces $H^{0}(D,\mathcal{O}(\mathcal{L}))^{\Gamma}$ of holomorphic automorphic forms are zero.
+Instead, one can consider the higher automorphic cohomology groups $H^{p}(D,\mathcal{O}(\mathcal{L}))^{\Gamma}$ introduced in \cite{GS}.
 In the special case studied by Carayol \cite{C} (also see Example \ref{exa:(Carayol's-example-)} below), in spite of the non-algebraicity of $\Gamma\backslash G(\RR)/H$, the boundary component quotients turn out to be isomorphic either to $\mathbb{C}^{*}$, a CM elliptic curve $E$, or its conjugate $\bar{E}$.
 For certain spaces of automorphic cohomology classes, he defines \emph{generalized Fourier coefficients} in $\{H^{1}(E,\mathcal{O}(-n))\}_{n\in\mathbb{N}}$, and proves that the space is spanned over $\mathbb{C}$ by classes for which all of these coefficients are defined over $\bar{\QQ}$.
-Such an arithmetic structure is potentially very useful from the standpoint of the Langlands program, with the ultimate goal of constructing Galois representations corresponding to automorphic representations not appearing in the coherent cohomology of any Shimura variety (such as degenerate limits of discrete series).
+Such an arithmetic structure is potentially very useful from the standpoint of proving algebraicity of the Hecke eigenvalues of automorphic representations not appearing in the coherent cohomology of any Shimura variety.